ruironggg/ruironggg/README.md

 <p align = "left">
 Hi, I'm Ruirong, a Data Science student 👨🏻‍💻 from Singapore and I love creating things that are cool and awesome!<br>
 <br>
-I'm learning to do Web Dev and Data Science.
-I hope to touch into CV and NLP sometime later this year!<br>
+I'm learning to do Web Dev and Data Science right now.
+I hope to dive into the world of AI, particularly CV and NLP, sometime later this year! <br>
 <br>
 Hey, I'm also interested in entrepreneurship and the startup scene!
 I'm currently aiming to learn from great leaders & mentors and I hope to move the world from 0 to 1 someday!
 </p>